check-spelling/auth0-verified-email-address-change/Profile/client/README.md

 # Profile Management Client

 This section of the repository contains reference implementation for the Profile Management Client functionality to be implemented external to Auth0.
 You can use this implementation as-is, or incorporate as part of your own/existing functionality in order to support Verfiried Email Address Change in Auth0.
-Client reference implemetation is built as a [React](https://reactjs.org/) application using [Node.js](https://nodejs.org/en/). **Note: all implementation provided has been built and tested using Node.js version 12.18**
+Client reference implemetation is built as a [React](https://reactjs.org/) application using [Node.js](https://nodejs.org/en/).
+For a general overview of Profile Management functionality see the readme in the containing [folder](..) **Note: all implementation provided has been built and tested using Node.js version 12.18**

 ## Deployment Environment

-The reference implementation provided is designed to be deployed within your own infrastructure - or at least within an infrastructure that is external to Auth0.
-For the latter, [Heroku](https://www.heroku.com) is often used as a Node.js hosting environment, as is Amazon Web Services - utilizing something like [AWS Lambda](https://aws.amazon.com/lambda/).
+The reference implementation provided is designed to be deployed within your own infrastructure - or at least within an infrastructure that is external to Auth0; for the latter, [Heroku](https://www.heroku.com) is often used as a Node.js hosting environment, as is Amazon Web Services - utilizing something like [AWS Lambda](https://aws.amazon.com/lambda/).

 ### Environment Variables